Cut Color & Create

 We solve it by using vellum.
 The vellum allows us to add our beautiful sentiment without covering our lovely images and we can use it to add more design elements to the card with it.

 Hint: Vellum is more prone to warping than cardstock when using a heat tool.
 Therefore, use a lower setting if your heat tool has one.
-Or you can use a craft heat tool made for drying watercolors that uses a lower flat heat.
+Or you can use a craft heat tool for drying watercolors using lower flat heat.

 Assembly of the Watercolor Brushed Remarkable Valentine